 In another study, a group of participants self-reported their experiences with empathy.
 Participants with bipolar disorder reported experiencing less empathy and concern.
 The participants were then tested on their empathy through a series of empathy-related tasks.
 In the test, participants experienced more empathy than indicated by their self-reporting.
 People with bipolar disorder did have difficulty recognizing emotional cues in others.
 This is an example of affective empathy.

-Research published in the Journal of Neuropsychiatry and Clinical Neurosciences, on the other hand, found people with bipolar disorder to experience high personal distress in response to tense situations involving other people.
+Research published in the Journal of Neuropsychiatry and Clinical Neurosciences found people with bipolar disorder experience high personal distress in response to tense interpersonal situations.
 This is associated with affective empathy.
 The study also determined that people with bipolar disorder have deficits in cognitive empathy.

 People with bipolar disorder may, in some ways, be less empathetic than people who don’t have the disorder.
-Further research is needed.
+More research is needed to support this.

 The symptoms of bipolar disorder can be greatly reduced with treatment.
 If you or someone you care about has bipolar disorder, seek help from a mental health provider.
 They can help you find the best treatment for your specific symptoms.